Muukid/muTrueType/README.md

 * `MUTT_GLYF_REQUIRES_MAXP` - the glyf table failed to load because maxp is rather not being loaded or failed to load, and glyf relies on maxp.

 * `MUTT_GLYF_REQUIRES_HEAD` - the glyf table failed to load because head is rather not being loaded or failed to load, and glyf relies on head.

+* `MUTT_CMAP_REQUIRES_MAXP` - the cmap table failed to load because maxp is rather not being loaded or failed to load, and cmap relies on maxp.

 Most of these errors getting triggered imply that rather the data is corrupt (especially in regards to checksum errors), uses some extension or format not supported by this library (such as OpenType), has accidental incorrect values, or is purposely malformed to attempt to get out of the memory region of the file data.